Care teams at Caraday develop plans to help decrease risks for developing

-One reason nutritional needs change is due to physiological changes that occur later in life.
+Physiological changes later in life can spur nutritional changes too.
 Energy and function are two main areas where we see the most significant decline.
-Energy usually decreases due to a constant and gradual decline in basal metabolic rate which can decrease the needs of calories.
+Energy usually decreases due to a constant and gradual decline in basal metabolic rate, decreasing the need for large amounts of calories.

 - 1 ½-2 ½ cups of fruits